top of page

 Scope of Work

-Provides healing arts and meditation workshops for youth and adults.
+Provides nutrition literacy and education materials, workshops, and presentations for youth and adults.

 Supports youth and adults with impact business and non-profit innovation.